domRiddle/ASF/Localization.md

 ---

-Now, during translating on the crowdin, depending on formatting (sentence or not) you'll see ASF links in the text either as:
+Now, during translating on the crowdin, depending on formatting, you'll see ASF links in the text either as:

 * String to translate together with HTML tags (majority of strings, when only part of the sentence is a link)
 * Alone string to translate, with link included in `Hidden texts` -> `Link addresses` (rare, when entire string is a link, most common in sidebar)